-Today, Chainalysis announced product support for the Lightning Network, a layer 2 protocol built on the Bitcoin blockchain that allows faster, cheaper transactions.
+Today, Chainalysis announced product support for the Lightning Network, a layer 2 protocol built on the blockchain that uses smart contract functionality to enable faster, cheaper Bitcoin transactions.
 With Lightning, small, recurring transactions that wouldn’t be economical to carry out on the blockchain due to transaction fees become feasible, enabling new commercial use cases for Bitcoin.
 Below, we’ll tell you more about the Lightning Network, its growing popularity, and how Chainalysis will enable our customers to process Lightning transactions at the same level of security and compliance as blockchain transactions.

 What is the Lightning Network?

-The Lightning Network is a payment network built on top of the Bitcoin blockchain that allows users to conduct transactions off-chain.
+The Lightning Network is a payment network built on top of the Bitcoin blockchain that allows users to conduct bitcoin transactions off-chain.
 Users can do this by establishing their own channel on the Lightning network, which functions as a payment gateway between them and another user.
 One user starts by “funding” the channel with an initial amount of Bitcoin — that transaction happens on-chain.
-After that, they can send a virtually unlimited number of small transactions to the other user in the channel, funded by the initial amount deposited on-chain.
-Those small transactions are settled instantaneously on the Lightning Network.
-Later, when the channel is closed out — either when the initial funds run out or when one or both users decide to close it — all those small transactions are integrated into the Bitcoin blockchain in one single transaction, saving both users money on fees.
+After that, they can route a virtually unlimited number of micropayments to the other user in the channel, funded by the initial amount deposited on-chain.
+Those small transactions are settled instantaneously on the Bitcoin Lightning Network.
+Later, when the channel is closed out — either when the initial funds run out or when one or both users decide to close it — all those small transactions are integrated into the blockchain as a single Bitcoin transaction, saving the users money on fees.
 While channels are limited to two participants, the Lightning Network also allows users to send funds to users in other channels if they share channel partners.
-That means that with just a few “hub” channels comprising users with many connections, a Lightning Network user can make a payment to virtually any other.
+That means that with just a few “hub” (or “routing node”) channels comprising users with many connections, a Lightning Network user can make a payment to virtually any other.

 The easiest use case to imagine for Lightning Network transactions is that of a retail store — CoinTelegraph cites the hypothetical example of a coffee shop in its helpful explainer.
 Using Bitcoin for small, recurring transactions like buying coffee a few times a week wouldn’t be feasible if all transactions were settled on-chain, as the fees and settlement times would be too high.
 Lightning Network solves that problem and introduces greater scalability to the Bitcoin ecosystem, enabling more commerce-based use cases.